 The statutory authority for this rule exists in subsections 12-43.4-(3)(a)(IX) and 24-4-105(11), and section 12-43.4-201, C.R.S.
-The purpose of this rule is to establish a system by which a Licensee may petition request the Division to getissue a formal statement of position and, subsequently, petition by the State Licensing Authority for a declaratory order.
-Typically, a position statement or declaratory order would address matterson issues that willare likely to be applicable to other Licensees.
+The purpose of this rule is to establish a system by which a Licensee may petition the Division to get a formal position by the State Licensing Authority on issues that will likely be applicable to other Licensees.
 By utilizing this system, Licensees can ensure that their due process rights are protected because the Administrative Procedure Act will apply.
-The approach is similar to that utilized by system works for other divisions within the Department of Revenue and helps the regulated community get clarity on yet-unknown issues.
+This system works for other divisions within the Department of Revenue and helps the regulated community get clarity on yet-unknown issues.